dbt-labs/docs.getdbt.com/website/docs/guides/dbt models on Databricks.md

 ---
-title: How to optimize and troubleshoot dbt models on Databricks
+title: Optimize and troubleshoot dbt models on Databricks
-sidebar_label: "How to optimize and troubleshoot dbt models on Databricks"
+sidebar_label: "Optimize and troubleshoot dbt models on Databricks"
 description: "Learn more about optimizing and troubleshooting your dbt models on Databricks"
+displayText: Optimizing and troubleshooting your dbt models on Databricks
+hoverSnippet: Learn how to optimize and troubleshoot your dbt models on Databricks.
+time_to_complete: '30 minutes'
+icon: 'databricks'
+hide_table_of_contents: true
+tags: ['Databricks', 'dbt Core','dbt Cloud']
+level: 'Intermediate'
+recently_updated: true
 ---

+## Introduction

 Continuing our Databricks and dbt guide series from the last [guide](/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project), it’s time to talk about performance optimization.
 In this follow-up post,  we outline simple strategies to optimize for cost, performance, and simplicity when architecting your data pipelines.
 We’ve encapsulated these strategies in this acronym-framework: